Flops and Clusters in the Homological Minimal Model Program

 It is not strictly necessary, but it is helpful to keep in mind, that a presentation of $\Lambda$ as a quiver with relations can be obtained by replacing every curve above the origin by a dot (=vertex), and just as in the two-dimensional McKay correspondence we add an additional vertex corresponding to the whole scheme--theoretic fibre.
 We draw arrows between the vertices if the curves intersect, and there are rules that establish how the additional vertex connects to the others.
 The loops on vertices correspond to self-extension groups, and so in the case that $X$ is smooth, the loops encode the normal bundle of the curves.
 This is illustrated in Figure~\ref{Fig1}, but for details see \S\ref{perverse and tilting}.

 At its heart, this paper contains two key new ideas.
 The first is that certain factors of the algebra $\Lambda$ encode noncommutative deformations of the curves, and thus detects which curves are floppable.
 The second is that when curves flop we should not view the flop as a variation of GIT, rather we should view the flop as a change in the algebra (via a universal property) whilst keeping the GIT stability constant.
 See \ref{mut moduli gives flop}.
-Specifically, we prove that the mutation functor of \cite[\S6]{IW4} is functorially isomorphic to the inverse of the Bridgeland--Chen flop functor \cite{Bridgeland, Chen} when the curves are floppable, and is functorially isomorphic to a certain twist-like autoequivalence when they are not.
+Specifically, we prove that the mutation functor of \cite[\S6]{IW4} is functorially isomorphic to the inverse of the Bridgeland--Chen flop functor \cite{Bridgeland, Chen} when the curves are floppable.